levanhuong/acLHS/README.md

 ## License

 Source code to replicate figures in publication:
-"An autocorrelated conditioned Latin hypercube method for data-driven spatio-temporal sam- pling and predictions"
+"An autocorrelated conditioned Latin hypercube method for data-driven spatio-temporal sampling and predictions"

 By Van Huong Le and Rodrigo Vargas (in review)